drinkataco/home-server-kubernetes/README.md

 Install all dependencies with `kubectl kustomize --enable-helm ./helm | kubectl apply -f -` (or `make dependencies`).
 If are using [k3s](https://k3s.io) as your kubernetes distribution, make sure you installed it with `--disable=traefik`, so we can manage traefik here.

 Deploy your cluster with `kubectl kustomize overlays/your-cluster | kubectl apply -f -` (or `ENV=your-cluster make`)

-### Configuration

-When initialising it is recommended that you use some default configuration provided in [./assets](./assets) by running `./setup.sh defaults waffle` - where `waffle` is the name of your cluster.

-This default configuration set some basic settings on containers, such as to enable ingress routes.

 ### Access